Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{riven} by the recent development and prevalence of computing power, algorithms, Internet of Things (IoT) systems, and big data, a booming era of AI has occurred, covering a wide spectrum of applications including natural language processing \cite{NaturalLanguage}, speech recognition \cite{speechRecognition}, computer vision \cite{ResNet}, and robotics \cite{robotics}.
+\IEEEPARstart{D}{riven} by the recent development and prevalence of computing power, Internet of Things (IoT) systems, and big data, a booming era of AI has emerged, covering a wide spectrum of applications including natural language processing \cite{NaturalLanguage}, speech recognition \cite{speechRecognition}, computer vision \cite{ResNet}, and robotics \cite{robotics}.
 Owing to these breakthroughs, AI has achieved unprecedented improvements in multiple sectors of academia, industry, and daily services in order to improve the humans' productivity and lifestyle.
-As an example, multiple intelligent IoT applications have been designed such as shopping recommenders, smart assistants, self-driving cars, disease mapping services, smart home appliances, manufacturing robots, and surveillance systems.
+As an example, multiple intelligent IoT applications have been designed such as self-driving cars, disease mapping services, smart home appliances, manufacturing robots, and surveillance systems.
 In this context, studies estimate that AI will have higher impact on the global Gross Domestic Product (GDP) by 2030, accounting for \$ 13 trillion additional gains compared to 2018 \cite{AIEconomic}.
-The high performance of AI systems applied to multiple fields comes at the expense of a huge memory requirement and an intensive computational load to perform both training and inference phases.
-More specifically, training an intelligent model is computationally expensive because of the large number of parameters, reaching millions for deep networks, that need to be repetitively fine-tuned over hundreds of iterations.
-Similarly, the inference phase is computationally intensive due to the high dimension of raw data (e.g., high resolution images) and millions of tasks (e.g., multiplications and max-pooling) in deep networks \cite{InceptionV3,VGG}.
-To this end, the resource consumption has been adopted as an important parameter to assess the performance of AI models.